 - a.
-A written or internet declaration is mandatory for PR-recorded flights and is an option for any Silver or Gold flight.
+A written or internet declaration is an option for Silver or Gold flights including where an NAC-approved PR is used rather than an IGC-approved FR.
 This type of declaration supersedes any earlier FR or PR declaration.
 Along with the content specified in 1.1.3, it must include the pilot and OO signatures, the date and time of signing, and the FRs or PRs used.
 A hard copy of all written or internet declarations made for a given flight shall be submitted with claim material. - b.
+Any error in the declaration will invalidate a Diamond or Diploma claim.
 If the data file for a Silver or Gold flight recorded by any FR or PR omits or has the incorrect pilot name and/or glider type and unique identification, the OO correction certificate in 4.4.2c shall be submitted with claim materials. - c.
-Diamond Goal, Diamond Distance and Diploma Distance require an FR-generated declaration and if multiple FRs are used, the declaration in each FR must be identical for a claim to be valid.
+Diamond and Diploma flights require an FR-generated declaration and if multiple FRs are used, the declaration in each FR must be identical for a claim to be valid.